ExpediaGroup/corc/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.hotels/corc-cascading/badge.svg?subject=com.hotels:corc-cascading)](https://maven-badges.herokuapp.com/maven-central/com.hotels/corc-cascading) ![GitHub license](https://img.shields.io/github/license/HotelsDotCom/corc.svg)

+##Cascading Dependencies

+Corc has been built and tested against Cascading 3.0.2.

+There is a known issue in 3.0.0 (fixed in 3.0.2) when writing small ORC files with Cascading and Tez  (ie with only one stripe of data).
+At the point of committing the output, the writer has not flushed or closed so the ORC file is not materialized on disk.

 ##Hive Dependencies

 Corc is built with Hive 1.0.0.
 Several dependencies will need to be included when using Corc: